 AJE sometimes considers and publishes special sections.
 Special sections consist of curated articles on a common topic or theme, assembled by an outside group and submitted for consideration through our peer review system.
 These sections are typically reviewed by peers external to AJE and then reviewed by AJE reviewers.
 Examples of special sections can be found in issues 39-1 and 36-4.
 Please contact the Editor with if you are interested in submitting a proposal for a special section.

 The Book Review Editor solicits reviews of single books applicable to the broad field of evaluation.
 In addition, this section may include reviews of other kinds of resources for evaluations (e.g. – web-based resources, manuals, and handbooks).
+Manuscripts for a single book or other resources should be less than 2,500 words.
 We also consider essay reviews – in-depth, peer-reviewed articles that examine one or more recent books of particular significance on a single topic.
 Essay reviews are between 5,000 - 8,000 words long.
-All reviews are commissioned by the Book Review Editor.
-Please contact the book review editor, Leslie J. Cooksy (firstname.lastname@example.org) before beginning to work on a review.
+Please contact the book review editor, Leslie J. Cooksy (firstname.lastname@example.org), before beginning to work on a review.
+The book review editor also welcomes recommendations of books for the section.

 Economic evaluations examine the value of resources used to produce an impact to advance understanding about the relative efficiency and return on a given investment and to assist in the consideration of alternatives to reach a particular goal.
 Economic evaluations are largely characterized by the consideration of costs in addition to estimating effectiveness.
 These evaluations may take the form of cost analysis, cost-effectiveness analysis, or benefit-cost analysis.
 This section seeks methodological articles that provide perspective on the methods of examining and estimating costs and benefits.
 Applied evaluation articles are also welcome that provide exemplary applications of methods, serving to illustrate standards of quality in economic evaluation.
 For additional information, please contact the section editor, Brooks Bowden (email@example.com).